scuzzydude/asimov/asimov.md

 Specifically, it is *The Foundation for the Appreciation of Human Genius*.
 The measure of that appreciation is in units of the digital currency **asimov**.
 It's a double meaning -- because for **asimov** to appreciate in value, humanity must appreciate the underlying works of genius.
 That means humanity -- especially our young -- needs exposure so they have the opportunity to appreciate the genius.
 The other sense is appreciation of the **asimov's** market value relative to other currencies over time.

-**Asimov** is a digital currency minted by **The Foundation** and initially circulated in exchange for **scoot**. **Scoot** are a class of token representing proportional responsibility for a work of art or a legacy of genius.
+**Asimov** is a digital currency minted by **The Foundation** and initially circulated in exchange for **scoot**. **Scoot** are a class of digital token representing proportional responsibility for a work of art or a legacy of genius.

 If you're proposing a new currency that has the power to spread freedom and peace and promote equality, it should have a purpose.
 It should not be an algorithm.
 Ultimately, that is the reason I think most cryptocurrencies will fail over the long-term.
 They are trying to solve all the right problems, but what does currency represent?
 Currency represents value.
 What we -- collectively and individually -- value.
 That is something that we need to be able to write down if we are going to have peaceful economic prosperity between peoples.
 It worked for many years when God spoke to a king who spoke to his people and said what we value is gold.
 Now we have different cultures and we have different gods and different kings and different values.
 There is one thing that all cultures value, and that is genius.
 We almost universally value genius, even in genius in other cultures.
 One expression of genius is the physical expression of art -- artifacts.
-I'll use artifacts[^2] generically to physical expressions of creativity.
+I'll use artifacts[^3] generically to physical expressions of creativity.

 The concept applies to all expressions of genius such writing, music, film and any kind intellectual property (IP).
-However, those involve rights to expression of genius, and for the most part, fall into the public domain sometime after the creator dies.
+Those involve rights to expression of genius, and for the most part, fall into the public domain sometime after the creator dies.
 What consists of ownership of IP differs throughout the world and are much harder to quantify.
 Genius expressed in physical form is almost universally considered property.

 Physical property rights are simple to understand.
 If you own something physical, you have the right to sell it.
 And if you own a proportional share of it, you get the proportional proceeds.
 Same goes for income earned for rental or production from that property.
 Once you own it, you can do with the property what you want as long as you obey all the laws, including taking it somewhere else.
 Genius can be expressed physically.
-And physical expressions of property can be used as a basis for value.
+Property can be used as a basis for value.

 I believe that one thing we value universally is genius.
 Across cultures.
 There is cultural bias of course, and cultural norms that keep us from admitting it.
 After all, I love Dennis Rodman, and Kim Jong Ill loves Dennis Rodman, and Dennis Rodman loves Dennis Rodman.
 All three of us love Dennis Rodman, even though I want neither man around my family, and it's because we all can recognize a rebounding genius.